-The District will not release directory information pertaining to a homeless student, unless a parent or student accorded parental rights has provided written consent that the directory information
+The District will not release directory information pertaining to a homeless student, unless a parent or student accorded parental rights has provided written consent that the directory information may be released.

 Transfer of Student Records (Ed.
 Code § 49068; 34 C.F.R. §§ 99.7, 99.34)